johnwargo/johnwargo-static-11ty/src/posts/2010/writing-a-book-part-1-getting-started.md

 The first thing I needed to do was figure out how I was going to be able to keep every possible version of every chapter's content.
 Being a developer geek, you'd think I'd use some sort of version control system, but I didn't have one at my disposal and didn't want to take the time to set one up and learn its tricks when I just needed to be writing.

 When working with deliverables for my employer or a customer, I always save a new version of the file every time I open it for editing and use the current date in the file name to keep them separate.
-What I do is append the date to the end of the file name in the following format: yyyymmdd.
+What I do is append the date to the end of the file name in the following format: `yyyymmdd`.
 Using this format, the file names for a particular file would look like this:

 ```text
 Samplefile 20100131.docx